 It is in a script format so JK Rowling’s detailed description of what’s really going on is not happening here.
 Important to note also that she has not entirely written the story as she worked in collaboration with other playwright Jack Thorne.

 Finishing the script would only require a couple of hours of devoted reading; the flow is still intriguing but not as compelling as the original novels nailed it.
 So, lessen the expectations.

 The plot lacks the depth, the twist is utterly forced to occur, and the ending has none of that lingering effect we got used to.
-There are still bits of exciting and interesting portions though (as strong friendship of unlikely characters tend to bloom).
+There are still bits of exciting and interesting portions though (as strong friendship of unlikely characters tends to bloom).

 Is it worth the read?
 Yes.
-It won’t hurt to know what happened to Harry Potter and his gang whether we agree with it or not as Potterheads surely have their own conclusions post Voldemort.
+It won’t hurt to know what happened to Harry Potter and his gang whether we agree with it or not as Potterheads surely have their own conclusions post-Voldemort.
 And who knows, the West End stage might reach the Philippines?
 Then that would have been another experience worth anticipating for a fan of many years.